Snowflake-Labs/icetire/README.md

 Please review the [licensing terms](https://raw.githubusercontent.com/jupyter/docker-stacks/master/LICENSE.md) of the above mentioned project.

-**NOTE: Snowtire is not officially supported by Snowflake, and is provided as-is.**
+**NOTE: Icetire is not officially supported by Snowflake, and is provided as-is.**

 # Prerequisites